Fun Fall Ideas and Traditions

 5. Hot Chocolate and Games

 We live in the city, but we have a small fire pit on our patio.
 We pick a cold day and right around sunset, we make a small file and toast marshmallows and enjoy the colorful sky.
 Once the sun goes down, we go inside and make hot chocolate and play a good, long game of Monopoly.
+(You can also throw in a few jokes for laughs.)

 Every year, we try to come up with a new pumpkin recipe.
 Some of our favorites have been pumpkin soup, pumpkin muffins, pumpkin salsa, and pumpkin pancakes.
 We’ll keep going every year until we’ve tried every possible pumpkin recipe!